LibrariesHacked/librarieshacked.github.io/_posts/2021-10-25-freedom-of-information.md

         lb1 --> foi
 </div>

 In this context, I believe the FOI request is reasonable.
-Public libraries compile ther own data - so let's have those individual returns.
+Public libraries compile their own data - so let's have those individual returns.
 It won't be aggregated, it won't be quality assured, and it won't have added-value analysis.
 But, it's public data all the same.
 Fair enough?

 It was more complicated than that!
 It's obviously an unorthodox request; not just asking for how many libraries they have or something, but it's a valid request.